 Voigtlander 35mm f1.7 Ultron Review | Conclusions

 If you’re looking for an all-manual 35mm lens for your Sony or even your Leica at this price, this lens is it.
 Buying it should be a no-brainer.
-For how I shoot and what I shoot for, I really have no need for anything better than this, and there aren’t a lot of lenses that are better than this for these systems at this size.
+For how I shoot and what I shoot for, I have no need for anything better than this, and there aren’t a lot of lenses that are better than this for these systems at this size.

-It works very well on the Sony A7r III and is an amazing 50mm on the Fujifilm XT3.
+It works well on the Sony A7r III and is an amazing 50mm on the Fujifilm XT3.
 It’s a great lens, no matter what system you’re using.

 Using Adapters